 Marie Kondo has undoubtedly made heaps of money with her tactics on purging your home down to the very bare essentials.
 But what does this mean for us homeschoolers and our homeschool clutter?
 Aren’t we supposed to have an excess of books and paper and glue sticks?

 I’m usually one to err on the side of minimalist rather than a clutter bug.
 But rather than going crazy and throwing away 90% of our things, I’ve found a happy medium between too much clutter and too much rigidity in our home.
 Here’s why you should rethink the amount of clutter you’re allowing in your home without going too crazy.

 How many times do we spend an extra 40 minutes searching for a lost math book or looking for the pencil sharpener?
 Probably lots and I’m guilty too.

-When things start to get really cluttered around here, I find myself moving a lot of piles and “losing” a lot more things than we normally do.
-I have found when paper clutter is at a minimum and the kids’ rooms are not overflowing with unnecessary stuff we spend a lot less time searching for things!
+When things start to get really cluttered around here, I find myself moving a lot of piles and “losing” a lot more stuff.
+When paper clutter is at a minimum, and the kids’ rooms are not overflowing with unnecessary stuff, we spend a lot less time searching for things!

 Clutter leads to overspending

 Raise your hand if you’ve bought two of the same curriculum because you forgot you owned it because your bookshelves and closets are overflowing with curriculum.
 Yep, me too.

 Spring is a great time to hit those used book sales and homeschool conventions and start thinking about the curriculum you’ll need for next year.
 The thing is, though, we’re not really getting prepared if we’re just buying duplicates of what we already have.
 Have you ever spent $86 on new writing curriculum because you forgot you already have a similar one because you have too much stuff?